Menu

 • The favored Icelandic breakfast is hafragrautur, which is simply prepared oatmeal.

-• Icelandic Skyr is the favored dairy product comparable to curd or yogurt.
+• Icelandic Skyr is the favored dairy product, and it is comparable to curd or yogurt.

 • Iceland discovered America 500 years before Christopher Columbus.
 The great explorer Leifur Eriksson sailed to America and engaged in trade.